Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.rst

                             address, specify one ore more comma-separated URLs to "what is my ip" online services.
 For example: "https:/ /ipv4.icanhazip.com,https://ipecho.net/plain,https://i
-                            pinfo.io/ip" (all examples are located in the United States).
+                            pinfo.io/ip" (these examples are located in the United States).
 Default: None
       --tags                Guess a list of tags to apply in Icinga Director (Linuxfabrik Basket Config).